Rithiv-R/NEWS-UP/README.md

 # News-Up(APP)

-This Project is on News-Up known as News APP , made by using FLutter and Dart and with features such as webviewing the news , Sharing the new , Seeing the Categorical News.
+This Project is on News-Up known as News APP , made by using FLutter and Dart and with features webviewing the news , Sharing the new , Seeing the Categorical News.

 ## Screenshots